HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

 Looking at the median (50th percentile) statistics, we see a marked decline as we go up the rankings, with the most popular websites using twice as many third parties as the whole data set.
 We'll see in a moment that that is driven almost entirely by ads.
-It is perhaps unsurprising that these are much more prevalent on more popular websites, with more eyeballs to monetise.
+It is perhaps unsurprising that these are much more prevalent on more popular websites, with more eyeballs to monetize.

-### Third-party type
+## Third-party type

-So we know we're using third parties a lot, but what are we using them for?
+Our analysis shows we're using third parties a lot, but what are we using them for?
 Look at the categories of each third-party request we see the following:

 {{ figure_markup(